Ern-LJY/number-to-words/README.md

 4. Enjoy!

 I was inspired by https://www.youtube.com/watch?v=PIeiiceWe_w.
-This is coded using Python and it took me 1.5 hours.
+\nThis is coded using Python and it took me 1.5 hours.
-Pretty rusty at Python.
+\nPretty rusty at Python.